Intsights/sergeant/docs/worker/config/connector.md

 # Worker Config - connector

 The `connector` parameter controlls the connection to the broker.
+It is important to note that the broker does not guarantee tasks order.
+Two consecutive tasks can be pushed to the queue and consumed in a different order.
+If order does matter to your application, use only one instance of broker, either `redis` or `mongo` based, and order would be consistent.

 ## Definition